 House in Hofit

-This project incorporates ecological aspects, such as a green roof (recently planted), the use of thermal insulation in the following way: The hill was positioned on the facades that get direct and strong sun exposure during the day (which is south and east) and incorporates air passages to release excess heat.
+Sustainable values and approach were combined with this project: This project incorporates ecological aspects, such as a green roof (recently planted), the use of thermal insulation in the following way: The hill was positioned on the facades that get direct and strong sun exposure during the day (which is south and east) and incorporates air passages to release excess heat.

 The materials that were picked for the project also support the natural and sustainable approach, by using stone, metal and wood.
 Trying to use local material as much as possible, to reduce carbon footprint.
+Sandstone is the local stone known in the geographic area the house is in, therefor it's used for the hill, flooring and outdoor pathways.

 Akoya wood, which is known for its sustainable values, is used in all outdoor areas.

-In the original plans, the hill was supposed to get another layer of natural sandstone which was intended to give it a more natural appearance, however the clients decided in mid process to keep the sandstone plaster finish as they loved it and wanted to keep it that way
+In the original plans, the hill was supposed to get another layer of natural sandstone which was intended to give it a more natural appearance, however the clients decided in mid process to keep the sandstone plaster finish as they loved it and wanted to keep it that way.

 This project was an opportunity for me as a planner and a designer to offer an alternative approach to the street view, from what people are used to seeing.
 Hoping this project will encourage people to think about the connection between their private house and their preferences as individuals, to the public area.